Understanding Premises Liability Cases

 If you hurt yourself while on another person’s property in New York, your role in the accident will be assessed when you attempt to recover compensation.
 Yet, even if you are found to be partially liable for the incident, you will still be entitled to recover compensation for your pain and suffering, medical expenses, and lost wages.

-If you want to learn more about whether you can sue someone if you hurt yourself on their private property in New York, contact Dansker & Aspromonte Associates at (646) 692-0204 or complete a Free Case Evaluation form.
+If you want to learn more about whether you can sue someone if you hurt yourself on their private property in New York, contact Dansker & Aspromonte Associates LLP at (646) 692-0204 or complete a free case evaluation form.

 Small Firm Dedication & FocusOur firm is different from most firms in our area in that we are a “boutique” type firm that is small enough to give personal attention to our clients and yet experienced and powerful with a reputation as a hard-hitting litigation firm.